Connect with us

 Workers at a construction site in Kisumu.
 PHOTO | FILE

-The logging ban has, however, resulted in escalation of prices of timber products, with the cost of wooden poles more than doubling from Sh150 a piece to Sh320 on Wednesday due to scarcity of the commodity.
+The logging ban has, however, resulted in an escalation of prices of timber products, with the cost of wooden poles more than doubling from Sh150 a piece to Sh320 on Wednesday due to the scarcity of the commodity.

 Considering that the price of sand has also hit an all-time high at a time when industry players are finding it hard to obtain credit, many builders are postponing their projects indefinitely – a situation that threatens the growth of the sector.